 Learn about self-harm disorder treatment at Rolling Hills Hospital in Ada, OK

 When an individual purposely inflicts some form of pain or injury onto him or herself, it is known as self-harm.
 Also referred to as self-mutilation or self-injury, such behaviors can include burning, biting, cutting, picking, scratching, or hitting oneself.
 Some individuals engaging in self-harm may also purposely break their own bones or drink harmful substances, like bleach and detergent.
 Commonly misperceived as attempts at suicide, the partaking in self-harming behaviors is typically done as a means of finding relief from inner emotional turmoil that an individual does not know how else to manage.
 Although in the majority of cases people who self-harm are not actually trying to end their own lives, the behaviors must be addressed as the result of continuation in such actions can be detrimental.

-Rolling Hills Hospital is a private acute inpatient psychiatric care center designed to treat the psychological and chemical dependency needs of adolescents, adults, geriatrics, and intellectually disabled patients.
+Rolling Hills Hospital is a private acute inpatient psychiatric care clinic designed to treat the psychological and chemical dependency needs of adolescents, adults, geriatrics, and intellectually disabled patients.
 Located in the rural town of Ada, Oklahoma, our treatment center is situated on a serene landscape, which enables us to provide confidential care in a tranquil environment.
 Rolling Hills has been a leader in behavioral healthcare since 1988, meaning that we have years of experience working with all types of patients who have faced a variety of different challenges.
 Whatever your needs may be, let the compassionate staff at Rolling Hills Hospital help you get your life back.